17 Jan 2025 - 18min Read

 Key takeaways

-• A trading plan should be documented and executed in full.
-It should only be changed if it no longer works or unless you discover a method to enhance it.
+• A trading plan should be documented and executed fully, only changing details if it no longer works or when you discover something that could enhance it.

 Marc Aucamp